 Your child’s body is changing, they’re more emotional, they smell different.
 Ah, the joys of puberty.
 Many of us remember it as an awkward time, when we had more questions than answers.
 Although today’s preteens often turn to the internet, parents remain a critical source of reassurance and reliable information.

 Don’t wait for your child to approach you.
 Puberty is starting earlier — around 8 years old for girls, and 10 or 11 for boys.
-Dickinson County Health pediatrician Dr. Maria Duroseau suggests, “Now is the time to proactively talk with your child about physical and emotional changes.
+Marshfield Clinic – Dickinson pediatrician Dr. Maria Duroseau suggests, “Now is the time to proactively talk with your child about physical and emotional changes.
 It can be awkward, but it’s important that tweens feel prepared.
 If you’re struggling, call your child’s doctor.
 We can help you initiate the conversation.”

 At yearly check-ups for tweens, pediatricians often ask about lifestyle habits, risky behaviors, nutrition, sleep, and mental wellness.
 Part of a routine physical includes a brief external genital exam for girls and a testicular exam for boys.
 It is encouraged but not forced.